-At the onset of the carbon project life cycle, remote sensing products may be used to assess and compare climate change mitigation potential across regions and NCS pathways.
-In this phase, various data sources published in the academic literature or online may be consulted that provide geographical information on the potential extent and magnitude of climate change mitigation opportunities.
+At the onset of the carbon project life cycle, various data sources published in academic literature or online may be consulted to provide geographical information on the potential extent and magnitude of climate change mitigation opportunities.
+In this context, remote sensing products may be used to assess and compare climate change mitigation potential across regions and NCS pathways.
 These products are often modelled from remotely sensed data and require little to no technical capacity to interpret and compare potential project regions.
 Examples of tools that visualize these include Naturebase (naturebase.org), Global Forest Watch (globalforestwatch.org), and Global Mangrove Watch (www.globalmangrovewatch.org).